pcotret/k210-linux-nommu/README.md

 ### Busybox

-This busybox clone from git://git.busybox.net/busybox.git.
-Originally planned to be added as a git submodule, but some people said that this is a tutorial for beginners, so the [busybox source code](./busybox) was added to this project.
+This busybox clone from [git://git.busybox.net/busybox.git](git://git.busybox.net/busybox.git).
+It is also in this repository as a submodule

 I modified the ``$PROJ_ROOT/busybox/configs/k210_nommu_defconfig`` file to fit k210 nommu linux.